marcincuber/eks/README.md

 To apply templates simply run `kubectl apply -f .` from a desired folder.

 Important: in order to allow your worker nodes join the cluster, update [config_file](./aws-eks-resources/aws-auth-configmap.yaml) with the correct role arn.

-### Kube2iam

-More about kube2iam configuration can be found in the blog post I have written recently -> [EKS and kube2iam](https://medium.com/@marcincuber/amazon-eks-iam-roles-and-kube2iam-4ae5906318be)

 ### Rolling update article